Vassilis Spanoulis: 1999–00 season

-Spanoulis played with the youth teams of Gymnastikos and its subsidiary Keravnos, in Larissa, in the Greek junior levels, from 1994 to 1999.
-He made his professional debut in the year 1999, at the age of 17, with the senior club of Gymnastikos S. Larissas.
-In the two seasons of 1999–00 and 2000–01, he played in the 2nd-tier level Greek 2nd Division, with Gymnastikos.
+Spanoulis made his professional club debut in the year 1999, at the age of 17, with the senior club of Gymnastikos S. Larissas, in the 1999–00 season.
+He played that season in the 2nd-tier level Greek 2nd Division, with Gymnastikos.
+In 13 Greek 2nd Division games played, he scored a total of 90 points, for a scoring average of 6.9 points per game.